-In 1971, United Artists successfully reissued this film in the USA on a double bill with Women in Love (1969).
+In 1971, United Artists successfully reissued this film in the U.S. on a double bill with Women in Love (1969).

 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

-The film was banned in the Republic of Ireland by the Irish Film Censorship Board in September 1969.
-It did eventually receive a theatrical release in Ireland in 1971 when it was passed with an '18' certificate by the Irish Film Appeals Board.
-The novel, which the film is based on, by James Leo Herlihy was also banned in Ireland in 1969 by the Censorship of Publications Board on grounds of the book being "indecent and obscene".
-The book's ban was eventually lifted.
+The film was banned in Ireland by the Irish Film Censorship Board in September 1969.
+It did eventually receive a theatrical release in Ireland in 1971, when it was passed with an "18" certificate by the Irish Film Appeals Board.
+The novel, on which the film is based, by James Leo Herlihy was also banned in Ireland in 1969 by the Censorship of Publications Board on grounds of the book being "indecent and obscene".
+The book's ban was eventually lifted as well.

 Included among the American Film Institute's 1998 list of the Top 100 Greatest American Movies.

 Sylvia Miles was the only Best Actress in a Supporting Role Oscar nominee that year that was from a Best Picture nominated film.